bueller2298/daggerheart-srd/Session Notes/Session 1.md

 This man is Kreil Dirn the spymaster of Haven, He is responsible for rooting out  insurgents, stopping schemes before they have a chance to  start, and keeping a close watch on [[Haven]]’s internal activities.

 "I need you to do something for me.
 I'm not offering you coin, for I know you will eventually be sick of it.
-I'm offering you a chance to be part of something more.
-A chance "
+I'm offering you a chance to be part of something that may change the life of every life still in these lands.
+What do you say to that?"

 He hands you a scroll, its paper heavy and its words already written.
 "I need you to find some people for me.
 They have been selected for a reason, but they have no reason to trust you.
 You must convince them to come with you.
 If you succeed, you will have a part in a story greater than anything you could ever imagine.
 A story that could save both lands."
 He looks at you, his gaze piercing.
-"I am placing my faith in you.
-Will you place yours in me?"
+"Will you place yours in me?"

 **Do you take the scroll?
 What is your first action after it is in your hands?**